boxt/boxt_ruby_style_guide/README.md

 require:
   - rubocop-faker # if your project is using the Faker gem then add this
   - rubocop-rails # if your project is a Rails app/engine then add this, plus the - rails.yml setting above
+  - rubocop-rake # if your project is using rake then add this
   - rubocop-rspec # if your project is using rspec then add this, plus the - rspec.yml setting above
 ```